SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 <!-- TODO: need attribution to Mazin's thesis -->
 ![Note that the two rows on the bottom indicate when each component occurs during Soar’s processing.](Images/chunking-ebbs-components.png)
+/// caption
+Note that the two rows on the bottom indicate when each component occurs during Soar’s processing.
+///

 ### The Nine Components of Explanation-Based Behavior Summarization